timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 For all three setups, measurements are performed as described above and the defined SLOs are verified.
 Additional checks are performed to ensure the system is not limited anywhere and is generally performing well, e.g., that all created `Website` objects eventually get ready.
 If all of these prerequisites are fulfilled, the resulting resource usage of the webhosting-operator and sharder are recorded to deduce how much resources are needed for sustaining the generated load ([@fig:basic-cpu; @fig:basic-memory; @fig:basic-network]).

+By default the webhosting-operator runs 15 concurrent workers for the `website` controller.
+If the webhosting-operator is deployed as a singleton controller, it runs 50 workers for the `website` controller to allow comparing experiment runs of sharded and non-sharded setups with the same load.
+If the internal sharder is enabled, the leader instance runs 5 workers for the `shardlease` controller, and 10 workers for the `sharder` controllers respectively.

 ![CPU usage by pod in basic scenario](../results/basic/cpu.pdf){#fig:basic-cpu}